AguaClara/Textbook/Flocculation/Floc_Model.rst

 Applying the AguaClara flocculation model to the design of a hydraulic flocculator indeed gives reasonable results.
 Assuming that a flocculator is expected to receive sufficiently high turbidities that the influent concentration can be neglected, Equation :eq:`GtlamSim` can be used.
 In order for it to treat to a settled effluent of 3 NTU (pre-filtration) with sufficient PACl to achieve a surface area coverage fraction of 0.5, it would need to have a :math:`\tilde{G}\theta` of 99,600. :cite:`Floc_Model-davis_introduction_2008` give the range of  :math:`\tilde{G}\theta` values pertinent to flocculation of high turbidities as between 36,000 and 96,000, so this result is reasonable.
 This analysis does not account for removal of particles in a floc filter that would enable use of a lower value of :math:`\tilde{G}\theta`.

-Regarding flocculator design, recommended values of :math:`\bar \tilde{G}` in flocculation range from :math:`10\:\mathrm{\frac{1}{s}}` to :math:`100\:\mathrm{\frac{1}{s}}`, which correspond to :math:`\bar{\varepsilon}` values of about 0.1 to 10 mW/kg :cite:`Floc_Model-mcconnachie_design_2000`.
+Regarding flocculator design, recommended values of :math:`\tilde{G}` in flocculation range from :math:`10\:\mathrm{\frac{1}{s}}` to :math:`100\:\mathrm{\frac{1}{s}}`, which correspond to :math:`\bar{\varepsilon}` values of about 0.1 to 10 mW/kg :cite:`Floc_Model-mcconnachie_design_2000`.
 However, there is evidence that higher velocity gradients are advantageous, as found by :cite:`Floc_Model-garland_revisiting_2016` as well as the work done in this study, which made use of energy dissipation rates of about 22 mW/kg.
 For hydraulic flocculators, at least, designers should consider using higher energy dissipation rates than conventionally used, since they have a much lower ratio of maximum to average energy dissipation rate, leading to less floc breakup at high energy dissipation rates compared to mechanically mixed flocculators.

 The assumption that nonsettleable particle removal is proportional to primary particle removal appears to be supported by the goodness of fit supplied by the AguaClara  flocculation model to the data (see :numref:`figure_PennockFig3`).
 This assumption is likely included in the values of :math:`k` fit by the model.
 A mechanistic understanding of :math:`k` will require that the proportionality between nonsettleable and primary particles be understood explicitly.
 It is possible that :math:`k` is a function of rapid mix effectiveness, and since :math:`k` predicts :math:`pC^*`, it will also be dependent on :math:`\bar v_c`.
 Future experiments at varying :math:`\bar v_c` are planned.
 Currently, :math:`\bar{\alpha}` is calculated assuming that coagulant nanoparticle attachment to the primary particles was accomplished very early on in the flocculator, but if colloid coating by coagulant nanoparticles is dependent upon diffusion rather than exclusively on hydraulic shear, it will be a function of time in addition to :math:`\tilde{G}\theta`, making flocculation less effective at high flow rates.
-Additionally, the use of :math:`\bar{\varepsilon}` (or :math:`\bar \tilde{G}`) assumes a uniform energy dissipation rate in the flocculator.
+Additionally, the use of :math:`\bar{\varepsilon}` (or :math:`\tilde{G}`) assumes a uniform energy dissipation rate in the flocculator.
 Any spatial deviation in the laboratory flocculator from a uniform energy dissipation rate would have had an impact on the values of :math:`k` relative to their theoretical values, which are dictated by the rate of conversion of primary particles to flocs.

 Summaries
 ---------